richdait/portfolio/README.md

 * Produced a fully-functional, responsive website using Github pages.
 * Personalized the grayscale Bootstrap-based template to align with the aesthetic and theme - food photography.
 * User interface (UI) design:
 <ul> 1.
-CSS and HTML codes were modified to facilitate usability and improve site content organization. </ul>
+Modified CSS and HTML lines of code to facilitate usability and improve site organization. </ul>
 <ul> 2.
 Tabs allow the user quick and easy access to information and specific areas of the website. </ul>
 <ul> 3.
 Social media icons at the bottom instantly direct users to relevant and helpful third-party sites. </ul>
 * The project allowed me to re-familiarze myself with Github, hone my skills in markdown syntax, create a Bootstrap-based responsive website and most importantly, showcase the burgeoning food scene in Seattle.